LLMs stop feeling like magic when you can see how tokenization, attention, and model architecture show up in system behavior.

 Book structure

-The first part lays the foundation by explaining the structure of language models.
+The first part builds the foundation and explains, step by step, how language models work.

 Introduction to Language Models